jamesY777/HandTrackingProject/README.md

 ![](/image/hand_landmarks.png)

 ### For quick start
 Use the *HandTrackingMin.py*.
 The script will use the first camera device to track any Hand captured in the camera.
-Additional, it also highlight the index finger (with id=8) in this quick start-up.
+Additional, it also highlights the index finger (with id=8) in this quick start-up.

 ![](/image/hand_min.PNG)